Lab 01: Dealing with Spatial Data in Python

 , you will only see restaurants, rather than buildings + restaurant.
 Please try!

-use the topological relation intersects.
-You can also specify this parameter (i.e., contains and within) in the function.
+use the topological relation - intersects.
+You can also specify this parameter as other types of topological relatoons (e.g., contains and within) in the function.
 More details can be found at: https://geopandas.org/en/stable/docs/reference/api/geopandas.sjoin.html

 Visualization#